Gabriel-p/photpy/docs/source/stand_phot.rst

 This section describes how to obtain instrumental magnitudes for your standards, and set up the transformation from instrumental to standard.
 The steps are

-1. `Identify standard stars`_: identify the coordinates of the stars in the observed standard field.
+* `Identify standard stars`_: identify the coordinates of the stars in the observed standard field.
-2. `Aperture photometry on standard stars`_: obtain aperture photometry for each of the selected standard star frames.
+* `Aperture photometry on standard stars`_: obtain aperture photometry for each of the selected standard star frames.
-3. `Define and solve the transformation equations`_: define and fit the transformation equations.
+* `Define and solve the transformation equations`_: define and fit the instrumental to standard transformation equations.